 I think we would benefit from better and more realistic models of systems in economics, in finance, better models for assessing risks, and so on.
-But having a netter model is on thing, using it is another entirely.
+But having a netter model is on thing, using it is another entirely.he wrote.

 It seems risk models in finance are repeatedly abused to suite the need to higher ups.